 Sure, there are the obvious areas in which to go big or go home (over the dining table, high-ceilinged living rooms, etc.) but wow-factor lighting is becoming our designers’ go-to in unexpected places like walk-in closets, powder rooms, and even home offices.
 “There’s no wrong place for a great fixture,” as Jennifer Wallenstin says.
 “Hanging a statement-making light in an awkward, unused corner is perfect for pretending that the makeshift workspace in your living room was always meant to be there.”

 Lest we be tempted to put an amazing fixture in every room, Angela Belt cautions, “Decide which room will have the statement-light.
 Adjacent rooms should get the backup singer lighting.
 Don’t water down your overall design with too much going on.”
-And as always, says Ariel Feldman, “Install a dimmer, because everyone looks better in diffused light.”
+And as always, says Ariel Okin, “Install a dimmer, because everyone looks better in diffused light.”

-“Neutrals are timeless,” as Ariel Feldman so succinctly puts it.
+“Neutrals are timeless,” as Ariel Okin so succinctly puts it.
 Despite trends in bold, heavily saturated colors fast-becoming the “new” neutrals (like Pantone’s Greenery), the design world is re-gravitating toward browns, beiges, and khakis in tile, wall color, textiles, and other applications.
 It’s no wonder.
 Neutrals are safe, reassuring, and familiar… and why wouldn’t we want to come home to colors that inspire comfort?